-- FOR the amendment to Vishay's Certificate of Incorporation and Bylaws to provide for the election of directors for staggered terms of three years (see Proposal One); - FOR the election of 12 directors to hold office for staggered terms ranging from one to three years if Proposal One is adopted or, if Proposal One is not adopted, to elect 12 directors to hold office until the next annual meeting of stockholders in 2004, and in either case until their successors are duly elected and qualified (see Proposal Two); - FOR the approval of the amended and restated Vishay Intertechnology, Inc. Section 162(m) Cash Bonus Plan (see Proposal Three); and - FOR the ratification of the appointment of Ernst & Young LLP as Vishay's independent public accountants for the year ending December 31, 2003 (see Proposal Four).
+- FOR the amendment to Vishay's Certificate of Incorporation and Bylaws to provide for the election of directors for staggered terms of three years (see Proposal One); - FOR the election of 11 directors to hold office for staggered terms ranging from one to three years if Proposal One is adopted or, if Proposal One is not adopted, to elect 11 directors to hold office until the next annual meeting of stockholders in 2004, and in either case until their successors are duly elected and qualified (see Proposal Two); - FOR the authorization of management, if they deem it advisable, to transfer substantially all of Vishay's assets to one or more wholly-owned subsidiaries of Vishay (see Proposal Three). - FOR the approval of the amended and restated Vishay Intertechnology, Inc. Section 162(m) Cash Bonus Plan (see Proposal Four); and - FOR the ratification of the appointment of Ernst & Young LLP as Vishay's independent public accountants for the year ending December 31, 2003 (see Proposal Five).